When Gloria Brimley booked a flight from Chicago to El Paso on US Airways through Cheaptickets, she thought she was getting a cheap first class seat.

 I really can’t blame Brimley for being bewildered by her online ticket purchasing experience.
 But look at the bright side: At least she ended up in El Paso.

-Even if I could persuade Cheaptickets or US Airways that they sold her a first-class seat and gave her an economy class ticket, the fare difference would probably be negligible.
+Even if my advocacy team and I could convince Cheaptickets or US Airways that they mistakenly sold her a first-class seat but gave her an economy class ticket, the difference in fare would most likely be insignificant.
 The reason?
 Funny airline math, which calculates refunds based on an unknown and incomprehensible formula that always seems to favor the airline.

 Then again, it might go her way.
 I recall a 2009 case that was resolved in the customer’s favor with Cheaptickets.

-After a little forensic work by one of my editors who has access to a professional computer reservation system, I decided not to ask Cheaptickets to take another look at this case.
+After a little forensic work by one of my editors who has access to a professional computer reservation system, my advocacy team and I decided not to ask Cheaptickets to take another look at this case.
 It turns out this couldn’t have possibly been a first-class fare, despite any appearances to the contrary.